Santiago de los Caballeros: Metropolitan Area

 According to the Santiago 2030 strategic plan prepared by the Council for the Strategic Development of Santiago, Inc. (CDES) and published by the Santiago City Council in 2019, the municipalities of Licey Al Medio, Baitoa, Tamboril, Puñal and Villa González are part of the metropolitan area of Santiago de los Caballeros.
-According to the 2022 Dominican Republic population census, the sumatory of the municapilties and dritics that composed the metropolitan area of Santiago de los Caballeros is 959,498 inhabitans.
+According to the 2022 Dominican Republic population census, the summary of the municipalities and districts that composed the metropolitan area of Santiago de los Caballeros is 959,498 inhabitants.
 The population of the city of Santiago is expected to reach 852,634 inhabitants by 2030 and 1.066 million inhabitants in its metropolitan area.

 As of 2022, The city has the metropolitan area as the following subdivisions: